-The score is typically determined by the timeliness of payments, the ratio between how much credit is available on revolving accounts and how much is used, how long your credit has been established, the types of accounts you have and the number of recent inquiries have been made about your credit score.
+The score is typically determined by the timeliness of payments, the ratio between how much credit is available on revolving accounts and how much is used, how long your credit has been established, the types of accounts you have and the number of recent inquiries that have been made about your credit history.

 Check again in several months to be sure requested changes were made.
 Lenders will assume everything is correct.
 Ensure that all of your bills are caught up.
 Do not close accounts even if they have zero balances, because this could actually lower your score.

-Generally, lenders will allow you to have a monthly debt-to-income ratio of up to 36%.
+Generally, lenders will allow you to have a monthly debt-to-income ratio of up to 43%.
 This will include all debt payments found on your credit report in addition to the new mortgage payment.
 Creditors use the minimum monthly payment when establishing a debt-to-income ratio.
 This may result in a payment that is higher than you are comfortable with.

 The total cost of homeownership includes more than the mortgage payment.
 Other expenses, like maintenance and utilities, need to be considered.
 If something breaks in your new home, you must be able to repair it.